madcowfred/evething/README.rst

 --------------
 You will need to install Apache and `mod_wsgi <http://code.google.com/p/modwsgi/>`_.

 #.
-Make a directory somewhere to act as the site root (and possibly contain static files).
+Make a directory somewhere to act as the site root.
+Do NOT use the same directory you
-   Do NOT use the same directory you placed the EVEthing files earlier.
+   placed the EVEthing files earlier.
+#.
+Make a 'static' sub-directory inside this directory.
 #.
 Add a vhost to your Apache config with these extra directives:

    ::